timescale/tobs/chart/README.md

 # tobs Helm Charts

-A Helm chart for deploying Prometheus configured to use TimescaleDB as compressed long-term store for time-series metrics through the Timescale-Prometheus Connector.
+A Helm chart for deploying Prometheus configured to use TimescaleDB as compressed long-term store for time-series metrics through the Promscale Connector.

 ### Table of contents
 * **[Installing](#installing)**